 Choosing the best bed isn't just about buying a good-looking bed frame.
 Rather, pick a bed frame that best suits your needs.
 For example, are you short on bedroom storage and would benefit from a divan with built-in drawers, or a bed that lifts up to reveal hidden storage in the base, or a bed with a storage headboard?

 Do you really need a king-sized bed frame, or could you save space with double bed instead?
+Check out our pick of the best double beds to get you started.

 What about the bed's style?
 It should complement your overall scheme, but can be used to dictate it, too.
 For example, if your preference is for a streamlined, minimalist look with a Scandi edge, go for a simple, white-washed wooden frame; if you want to add a feeling of luxury or an injection of pattern or colour, a bed with an upholstered, padded headboard will be perfect.